RedPitaya/Documentation/developerGuide/hardware/GEN2/125-14_Gen2/top.rst

 .. rubric:: Footnotes

 .. [#f1] The absolute maximum input voltage values are for frequencies below 1 kHz.
 For higher frequencies, please use the input voltage range specifications as **Absolute maximum**.
-.. [#f2] See the :ref:`Click Shield synchronisation section <click_shield>` and :ref:`Click Shield synchronisation examples <examples_multiboard_sync>` for trigger output configuration.
+.. [#f2] See the :ref:`X-channel 2.0 (Click Shield) synchronisation <click_shield_sync>` and :ref:`X-channel 2.0 (Click Shield) synchronisation examples <examples_multiboard_sync>` for trigger output configuration.
 .. [#f8] The default software enables sampling at a CPU-dependent speed.
 To acquire data at a 100 kS/s rate, additional FPGA processing must be implemented.
 .. [#f9] The output is passed through a first-order low-pass filter.
 Should additional filtering be required, this can be applied externally in line with the specific requirements of the application.
 .. [#f13] Application specific.
-The output current is shared between the extension module and the USB devices, and can be higher if other peripheral units are not in use.
+The output current is shared between the extension connectors and the connected USB devices, and can be higher if other peripheral units are not in use.

 |